mpsonntag/snippets/notes/projects/vm_migration.md

     -[ ] odml shutdown, odml, templates, terminologies A rec to 13 by ITG -[ ] letsencrypt odml, templates, terminologies; apache reload check -[ ] test https forward of odml
-    -[ ] maintenance A rec for service setup (could use search.gin instead) -[ ] remove search.gin A rec
+    -[x] maintenance A rec for service setup

 major (14)
 -[ ] VM setup, IP assignment by ITG (from old bc), A rec entries srv14, maintenance.srv14